 Moving from fair to good credit

 If you're close to the good credit range, there may be some small things you can do to bump your score up.
-Making on-time payments every month, for example, could boost your credit score a lot over time.
+Making on-time payments every month, for example, could boost your credit score over time.

 Author Information